Subscribe to our newsletter. Plus, get access to the latest and greatest content from BuzzAura.

-When Crocodile Dundee first hit cinemas in 1986, it became an instant hit around the globe.
-Over 30 years it has been enjoyed by millions of people, and although the movie is timeless, the same cannot be said for its stars.
-What are Paul Hogan, Linda Kozlowski and the rest of the gang up to now?
-Let's take a look.
+When Crocodile Dundee made its screen debut in 1986, it became an instant global sensation.
+Over the past 30 years, it has been enjoyed by countless people, and although the film is timeless, the same can't be said for its actors.
+What are Paul Hogan, Linda Kozlowski and the other stars up to now?
+It's time to take a look.

-Mark Blum portrayed the three-dimensional bad guy Richard Mason, who was Sue's boyfriend as well as her editor.
-He wanted Sue to come back from writing the story about a guy named Crocodile Dundee, but she refused.
-Although we despised Richard, his character was totally necessary to the plot and it did wonders for his acting career.
+Mark Blum played the three-dimensional bad guy Richard Mason, who was Sue's editor as well as her boyfriend.
+He asked Sue to return from writing the story about a bushman called Crocodile Dundee, but she refused.
+Although we didn't like Richard, his character was totally necessary to the plot, and it did wonders for his acting career.

-Mark Blum, now 66-years-old, has had a steady acting career, starring in Coin Heist, Mozart in the Jungle and many Broadway plays such as Gus and Al. He also has two movies coming out soon.
-Away from acting, he has become a fitness advocate, urging people to be healthy and happy.
-He himself has stayed clear of unhealthy foods, alcohol, and smoking.
+Mark Blum, who is now 69 years old, has had a steady acting career, starring in Coin Heist, Mozart in the Jungle and many Broadway plays, such as Gus and Al. Aside from acting, he has become a fitness advocate, asking people to be happy and healthy.
+He himself has stayed away from unhealthy foods, alcohol, and smoking.

 Partner Wally, the true outback type that John Meillon portrayed, was adored by everybody.
 Before Wally, John already had a lucrative acting career, starring in TV shows like My Name's McGooley, What's Yours? and Rita and Wally.
 He also had voice acted in multiple radio plays.

 The Australian actor reprised his role of Wally in Crocodile Dundee II, which was his last film role, as he sadly died from cirrhosis in 1989.
 John will be remembered forever for his likable characters and the theatre work that earned him an OBE.
 He was posthumously awarded the Raymond Longford lifetime achievement award.